+ JCERP on X/Twitter (please Follow)

 Open Access License

-This license allows authors, readers, and third parties to copy and redistribute the material in any medium or format, as well as to remix, transform, and build upon the content for any lawful purpose.
-If the material is modified or built upon, users must clearly indicate the changes made and distribute the resulting work under the same Creative Commons Attribution-ShareAlike license.
+Under the CC BY-SA 4.0 license, authors, readers, and third parties are free to copy and redistribute the material, as well as remix, transform, and build upon it for any lawful purpose.
+When modifications are made, users must clearly identify the changes and ensure that the resulting work is shared under the same Creative Commons Attribution-ShareAlike license.

 11. Manuscript Preparation Guidelines

 According to Engelmore and Morgan [1], manuscript content should, in general, be organized in the following order: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Materials and Methods or Methods; Results and Discussion; Conclusions; Acknowledgments; and References.
-The manuscript document submitted to this journal (in one MS Word file) should be arranged as follow:

 Please include Covering Letter in a separate document file containing your summary of scientific findings and uploaded in Supplementary Files section.